duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing.md

     duckpan installdeps
     ```

-    This command will install all the Perl modules used by the DuckDuckGo plugins within your local repository.
+    This command will install all the Perl modules used by the DuckDuckGo instant answers within your local repository.
 These requirements are defined in the [/dist.ini file](http://blog.urth.org/2010/06/walking-through-a-real-distini.html) (at the root).

-4. Add your plugin.
+4. Add your instant answer.

     Make a new file in the **lib/DDG/Goodie/** directory for Goodies or the **lib/DDG/Spice/** directory for Spice.
-The name of the file is the name of the plugin followed by the extension **.pm** because it is a Perl package.
-For example, if the name of your plugin was _TestPlugin_, the file would be _TestPlugin.pm_.
+The name of the file is the name of the instant answer followed by the extension **.pm** because it is a Perl package.
+For example, if the name of your instant answer was **"test instant answer"**, the file would be `TestInstantAnswer.pm`.

 5. Test your trigger(s) interactively.